 To receive our “best” label, MCT oil must be made exclusively from coconut oil.
-The other option is palm oil, and while there are claims of “rain forest friendly” or sustainably produced palm oil, these are often untrustworthy claims and palm oil production in places like Malaysia has been devastating for the rain forest and orangutan habitat.
+The other option is palm oil.
+While there are claims of “rain forest friendly” or sustainably produced palm oil, these are often untrustworthy claims.
+Palm oil production in places like Malaysia has been devastating for the rain forest and orangutan habitat.
 Even the RSPO (Roundtable on Sustainable Palm Oil) certification has been shown in Greenpeace’s “Certifying Destruction” report to be questionably sustainable.
 With the level of damage being done to the forests as a result of palm oil production, we are not comfortable putting any MCT oil containing palm oil on our list of the very best.

 NOTE: In March of 2020 we revisited our decision to exclude all palm oil sourced products from our best list, including those RSPO certified.
-This review included a visit to Malaysia and speaking with some people involved in the reforestation effort there.
+This review included a visit to Malaysia.
+Speaking with some people involved in the reforestation effort there was enlightening.
 We are still not comfortable endorsing any MCT oil that is sourced from palm oil.
 To read more, see our article, “RSPO Palm Oil now acceptable?”

-Next, it must be non-GMO.
-This is easy to do since to our knowledge there are no GMO coconuts in the world.
-Most MCT oils on the market claim to be, and probably are, non-GMO.
+Next, it must be non-GMO, and this is easy to do.
+To our knowledge, there are no GMO coconuts in the world.
+Most coconut-sourced MCT oils on the market claim to be, and probably are, non-GMO.

-C8, or caprylic acid, is widely viewed as the best MCT oil.
-It converts to energy faster, is very unlikely to be stored by the body as fat, and very seldom results in stomach upset.
+C8, or caprylic acid is widely viewed as the most desirable form of MCT for several reasons.
+It converts to energy faster, is unlikely to be stored by the body as fat, and very seldom results in stomach upset.
 The other three common MCT oils, C6 (caproic acid), C10 (capric acid), and C12 (lauric acid) are all less effective and possess one or more unpleasant properties.

 Only the liquid form of MCT oil meets our high standards.
-There are now powdered forms of MCT oil, but they almost always contain fillers in the form of a carbohydrate.
-Some even contain maltodextrin which has a glycemic index equal to that of pure sugar (high glycemic index is bad…mkay).
+There are now powdered forms of MCT oil.
+Unfortunately, they almost always contain fillers in the form of a carbohydrate.
+Some powered MCT oils even contain maltodextrin.
+Maltodextrin has a glycemic index equal to that of pure sugar (high glycemic index is bad…mkay).